Established in 1990, IndustryWeek's annual salute to outstanding North American manufacturing facilities serves two purposes:

 Not have been honored as an IW Best Plants in the previous two years.

-Completed applications are reviewed by a judging panel of IW editors.
+Completed applications are reviewed by a judging panel of IW editors and trusted advisors.
 Using a weighted scoring system, the composite ratings of the judges determine the Best Plants finalists.
 The finalists receive a second questionnaire seeking documentation of achievements and presenting plant-specific follow-up questions.

 After a subsequent review of the information submitted in the follow-up questionnaire, along with additional supporting materials, the IW judging panel tentatively selects North American winners, pending validation during site visits.
 The confirmed winners are publicly recognized.